How to Make a Large Non-Cash Donation to Charity

 Making a large non-cash donation is a great way for donors to make an impact while reducing their overall tax burden.
 But finding the right appraisers and tax advisors that understand your portfolio choices and investment values can be a massive undertaking.

-If you want to minimize headaches and guesswork, consider taking advantage of The Giving Block’s Private Client Services donation options.
+If you want to minimize headaches and guesswork, consider taking advantage of The Giving Block’s Private Donor Services donation options.
 This method is perfect for:

 • Individual major donors and philanthropists